nimgl/nimgl/.github/README.md

 ### Installation

 1. Install Nimble, it comes pre installed with Nim.
-If you want to use the development NimGL version you must use a version older than 0.10.2, specifically anything after hash `7c2b9f6`
 2. Directly install via Nimble
 ```sh
 nimble install nimgl # nimgl@#1.0 to use the development version